Architecture of Manchester: Transport and industry

 Manchester was linked to Salford across the River Irwell by a ford and subsequently by Salford Old Bridge in the 14th century.
-During the 19th century more bridges were built.
-The old bridge was replaced by Victoria Bridge which has a single arch of about 100 feet span constructed from sandstone in 1839.
+During the 19th century, more bridges were built.
+The old bridge was replaced by Victoria Bridge which has a single arch span of about 100 feet constructed from sandstone in 1839.
 Other Victorian bridges over the Irwell are the three-arched Blackfriars Bridge, the skew arched Albert Bridge and the wrought iron Palatine Bridge.

 Modern bridges include the Hulme Arch Bridge completed in 1997 and the Trinity footbridge across the Irwell designed by Santiago Calatrava in 1994.
-It has a rotund pylon which rises to 41 metres from which tension cables hang down to suspend the footbridge deck.
+It has a rotund pylon which rises to 41 m from which tension cables hang down to suspend the footbridge deck.
 Merchants Bridge at Castlefield Basin, built in 1996 by Whitby Bird, is a dramatic curving footbridge contrasting with seven older bridges.

 The Liverpool and Manchester Railway, the world's first passenger railway was built in 1830 and Manchester Liverpool Road railway station opened.
 The classically designed station and adjoining Georgian station master's house are part of the Museum of Science and Industry.
-The railways required large railway viaducts and bridges to carry the track into Manchester's several stations.
-Four viaducts cross the canal basin at Castlefield, and from there an arched brick viaduct carries the railway to Manchester Piccadilly, Oxford Road and Deansgate Stations.
+The railways required large viaducts and bridges to carry the track into Manchester's several stations.
+Four viaducts cross the canal basin at Castlefield, and from there an arched brick viaduct carries the railway to Piccadilly, Oxford Road and Deansgate stations.
 At Castlefield there are cast iron arch bridges crossing the Rochdale Canal, Castle Street and Chester Road.
 Liverpool Road was the first of the city's stations, of which four remain in the city centre.
-Piccadilly and Victoria which has a long Baroque frontage and glass canopy are the largest, Piccadilly retains is Victorian train shed and Victoria its Edwardian facade.
+Piccadilly and Victoria which has a long Baroque frontage and glass canopy are the largest; Piccadilly retains is Victorian train shed and Victoria its Edwardian facade.
 Deansgate has a curved corner frontage with mock portcullis and embattled parapet.
 Oxford Road was rebuilt in 1960 in concrete and wood.

-The Midland Railway's Manchester Central Station, one of the city's main railway terminals was built between 1875 and 1880 and was closed in 1969.
-Its large arched roof – a huge wrought-iron single-span arched roof, spanning 210 ft, 550 ft long and 90 ft high is a listed building.
+The Midland Railway's Manchester Central Station, one of the city's main railway terminals, was built between 1875 and 1880 and was closed in 1969.
+Its huge wrought-iron, single-span arched roof, spanning 210 ft, 550 ft long and 90 ft in height, is a listed building.
 The station has been converted for use as a conference centre.
 The associated Midland Hotel designed by Charles Trubshaw was constructed between 1898 and 1903 from red brick and brown terracotta and clad in several varieties of polished granite and Burmantofts terracotta to withstand the polluted environment of Manchester.
 Mayfield Station, opened in 1910 next to Manchester Piccadilly by the London & North Western Railway, closed in 1960 and lies derelict.
-Manchester Exchange operated between 1884 and 1969 near Manchester Cathedral, most of the station was in Salford and its 1929 extension east of the Irwell was in Manchester and was linked with the adjacent Victoria Station.
+Manchester Exchange operated between 1884 and 1969 near Manchester Cathedral; most of the station was in Salford and its 1929 extension east of the Irwell was in Manchester and was linked with the adjacent Victoria Station.